Supermagnum/piezo-balanced/README.md

 https://github.com/Supermagnum/piezo-balanced/blob/main/BOM.csv
 note:
 Digikey does not sell LSK389B or LSK170B in single or dual orders.
-The 40 ohm resistor is missing from the BOM.d
+The 40 ohm resistor is missing from the BOM ( Bill Of Materials).

 But, these does!
 https://store.nacsemi.com/Products/Detail?stock=LIS000000001342